LucasBaun/ThirstAlert/README.md

           - **Test Frequency**: I used Every 30 minutes but you can change it to how often you would like it to check.
 If having it lower i would recommend changing how often the code sends data to ThingSpeak in [`main.py`](code/main.py).
           - **Condition**:
                - **If channel**: pick the one you created in step 2
                - **field**: pick the field you have moisture in (should be field 1).
-Under that select "**is less than**" and then in the box under I would recommed setting it to 40.
+Under that select "**is less than**" and then in the box under I would recommend setting it to 40.
           - **Action**: ThingHTTP
               - **then perform ThingHTTP**: Select the ThingHTTP you did in step 5
           - **Option**: Run action each time condition is met